dan-bailey/leetcode/README.md

 # leetcode
 Bits from my leetcode work.

-Basically stuff I can scavenge for re-use later.
+# note:
+This isn't all the leetcode I've done.
+This is largely stuff I did on my local machine while I thought it through, or stuff that I felt I might have future use for.

 # things i need refreshers on
 * Big O (time and space)